Empty pale yellow rectangle with rounded corners and a thin purple border.

 • Senior: $6,000–$11,400/mo | $73,000–$137,000/yr

-How To Find Developers in Latin America?
+How to find developers in Latin America?

-Platforms to Hire LATAM Developers
+Platforms to hire LATAM developers

 The platforms most commonly used to hire developers in Latin America fall into three categories: